24ep/studio/README.md

     *   Portainer: View the logs for the PostgreSQL container within the Portainer UI.
     Look for messages indicating scripts from `/docker-entrypoint-initdb.d/` are being run, or any SQL errors.

-    **Specific Error: `psql:/docker-entrypoint-initdb.d/init-db.sql: error: could not read from input file: Is a directory`** If you see this error in the PostgreSQL container logs, it means that when Docker (via `docker-compose` or Portainer) tried to mount your local `init-db.sql` file into the container at `/docker-entrypoint-initdb.d/init-db.sql`, it was incorrectly interpreted as a directory *inside the container*.
-This usually happens if Docker cannot find or access the *source* file (`./init-db.sql`) on the host system *from the context where `docker-compose` or Portainer is operating*.
+    **Specific Error: `psql:/docker-entrypoint-initdb.d/init-db.sql: error: could not read from input file: Is a directory` (or similar if mounting a directory leads to issues with a file of the same name)**
+    If you see an error in the PostgreSQL container logs indicating it couldn't read `init-db.sql` (e.g., "Is a directory", "Permission denied", or the script simply doesn't execute), it means that when Docker (via `docker-compose` or Portainer) tried to mount your host's `./pg-init-scripts/init-db.sql` file (or the directory `./pg-init-scripts`) into the container at `/docker-entrypoint-initdb.d/`, it was incorrectly interpreted or inaccessible.

-    **Troubleshooting Steps for "Is a directory" error:**
+    **Troubleshooting Steps for Mount/Execution Issues:**
-    1.  **Verify Host File:** Ensure that `init-db.sql` in your project root directory (the same directory as `docker-compose.yml`) is indeed a **file** and not a directory.
-Check for typos in the filename.
+    1.  **Verify Host Directory and File:** Ensure that `pg-init-scripts` is a directory in your project root and `init-db.sql` is a file inside it.
+Check for typos.
     2.  **Execution Context & Portainer:**
-        *   If running `docker-compose` commands manually, ensure you are running them from the **root directory of your project** (where `docker-compose.yml` and `init-db.sql` are located).
-The path `./init-db.sql` is relative to the directory where `docker-compose` is executed.
+        *   If running `docker-compose` commands manually, ensure you are running them from the **root directory of your project** (where `docker-compose.yml` and `pg-init-scripts` are located).
+The path `./pg-init-scripts` is relative to the directory where `docker-compose` is executed.
-        *   **If using Portainer from a Git repository:** Portainer checks out your repository to a temporary location on the Portainer server or agent.
-Ensure `init-db.sql` is present at the **root of your Git repository**.
-If the file is missing or inaccessible in the checkout path Portainer uses, Docker will create an empty directory for the mount target inside the container.
-Double-check your repository structure.
+        *   **If using Portainer from a Git repository:** Portainer checks out your repository.
+Ensure `pg-init-scripts/init-db.sql` is present at the correct path within your Git repository.
+If the directory or file is missing or inaccessible in the checkout path Portainer uses, Docker might create an empty directory for the mount target inside the container.
-        *   **If using Portainer's Web Editor for the stack:** Providing relative host paths like `./init-db.sql` from Portainer's web editor can be problematic as Portainer doesn't inherently know where "`.`" is on your local machine.
-For web editor deployments, you'd typically need to use absolute paths on the Portainer host machine where Docker is running, or use a method where `init-db.sql` is already part of a custom image or accessible via a shared Docker volume pre-populated by other means. **Using Portainer with a Git repository is generally more reliable for such file mounts.**
+        *   **If using Portainer's Web Editor for the stack:** Relative host paths like `./pg-init-scripts` can be problematic.
+For web editor deployments with Portainer, using a method where `init-db.sql` is already part of a custom image or accessible via a shared Docker volume pre-populated by other means is more reliable. **Using Portainer with a Git repository is generally recommended for such file mounts.**
-    3.  **File Permissions (Less Common):** On Linux/macOS, ensure that `init-db.sql` has read permissions for the user running the Docker daemon or the user Portainer operates as.
+    3.  **File Permissions (Less Common):** On Linux/macOS, ensure that `pg-init-scripts` and `init-db.sql` inside it have read permissions for the user running the Docker daemon or the user Portainer operates as.
-    4.  **Clean Docker State:** Even if you think the file is correct, try the full `docker-compose down -v` and `docker-compose up --build -d` again.
+    4.  **Clean Docker State:** Even if you think the files are correct, try the full `docker-compose down -v` and `docker-compose up --build -d` again.
 This can resolve issues related to Docker's cached state of volumes or mounts.
-    5.  **If the issue persists with Portainer specifically:**
-        *   Try deploying the stack using `docker-compose` directly on the host where Portainer runs its containers (if possible) to see if the issue is specific to Portainer's interpretation of the compose file or its file access.
-        *   Consider alternative ways to get the `init-db.sql` into the container if Portainer's file mounting from your setup is consistently problematic.
-One advanced method is to build a custom PostgreSQL Docker image that `COPY`s the `init-db.sql` file into `/docker-entrypoint-initdb.d/` during the image build process.
-This makes the script part of the image itself, removing reliance on runtime volume mounts for this specific file.

 5.  **MinIO Bucket Creation (Automated by Application):**
     *   The MinIO bucket specified by `MINIO_BUCKET_NAME` (default: `canditrack-resumes`) will be **attempted to be created automatically by the application** when it first tries to interact with MinIO (e.g., during a resume upload via the `ensureBucketExists` function in `src/lib/minio.ts`).